sokartema/gitbook-plugin-jazer/README.md

 ## Warning!
 This is a test version.

-The main/true version for this gitbook plugin is in [gitbook-plugin-jazer](https://www.npmjs.com/package/gitbook-plugin-jazer).
-This branch is only for testing and development.

 This is work in development.
 Use it at your own risk.

 ## Que es